vuejs/vuefire/packages/vuexfire/README.md

 > Firebase binding for [Vuex](https://github.com/vuejs/vuex)

+## :construction: This readme is for v1.
+It hasn't been updated yet

 This is heavily inspired from [vuefire](https://github.com/vuejs/vuefire).

 Supports only Vue 2, Vuex 2 and Firebase 3